 “Figure 2: (a): examples of our T-shirt with printed checkerboard to construct control points for TPS transformation. (b) and (c): two frames with checkerboard detection results. (d): result of applying TPS transformation from (b) to (c).”

 The team found that their design achieved 79% and 63% attack success rates in digital and physical worlds respectively against YOLOv2.
 In contrast, the state-of-the-art physical attack method to trick an AI-based person detector only achieves 27% attack success rate.
 This is a huge margin of success, particularly when this is the first design of its type.
 We can only look forward to see how it’s changed and improved upon further.

 [Related Article: Create Your First Face Detector in Minutes Using Deep Learning]

-The team concludes by discussing how these designs can be implemented within other consumer-wear, like clothing, accessories, or paint on face, for instance.
+The team concludes by discussing how the designs used in creating an adversarial t-shirt can be implemented within other consumer-wear, like clothing, accessories, or paint on face, for instance.
 There’s no doubt that designers and consumers will be interested in this new technological advancement, especially as fears from Black Mirror become instilled even deeper in our minds.